oathbound01/Programmazione-Avanzata-UNIVPM-23-24/README.md

 ```

 ### **<mark>/history</mark>**
-Return the move history for the current user.
+Returns the move history for the current user.
 Can include optional filters in the request body.
 - `lowerDate`: retrieves all moves after this date.
 Format is `YYYY-MM-DD`;
 - `upperDate`: retrieves all moves after this date.
 Format is `YYYY-MM-DD`;
 - `fileType`: desired output format.
 Can be `PDF`, `pdf`, `JSON`, `json`.
 Defaults to JSON.